Roger D. Way, 100, died at Foxdale Village, State College on Sunday, June 2.

 A memorial service will be held on June 29 at 2 pm in the auditorium at Foxdale Village.
 Memorial contributions may be made to the Foxdale Community Fund.

-To send flowers to the family or plant a tree in memory of Roger Darlington Way, please visit our floral store.
+or send flowers to the family in memory of Roger Darlington Way, please visit our